matomo-org/developer-documentation/docs/media-analytics/faq.md

 Vimeo videos will be tracked by default if you use `<iframe>` embed code: [learn more about setting up Vimeo Analytics](/guides/media-analytics/setup#tracking-vimeo-videos).

+## How do I enable audio analytics for SoundCloud?

+SoundCloud will be tracked by default if you use the `<iframe>` embed code.

 ## How do I enable HTML5 video analytics, and/or HTML5 audio analytics?

 HTML5 videos and audio will be tracked by default, giving you a wide range of analytics reports for your HTML5 `<video>` and `<audio>` elements.